fajarriiann/fajarriiann/README.md

 Hello there 👋,

-I am a Software Engineer.
+I am a Full Stack Developer.
 Feel free to connect with me through my socials listed up above.
 Looking forward to connecting with you! ❤️

 ---